Why Do Some Leaders Become Symbols?

 4.5 The Courage of the Controversial Voice

-4.6 Legacy and Enduring Symbolism
+4.6 Legacy and Enduring Influence

 5. The Anatomy of Symbolic Leadership: Synthesizing the Evidence